 - The other and more important goal is to standardize the volume of television and radio broadcasts, which ultimately affects the world of music production and streaming, as mastering engineers now have to master at different volumes depending on the platform.

-- The other and more important goal is to, standardise the volume of television and radio broadcastsThis ultimately affects the world of music production and streaming, as mastering engineers now have to master at different volumes depending on the platform.
+- The other and more important goal is to, standardise the volume of television and radio broadcasts, which ultimately also has an impact on the world of music production and streaming, since mastering In the meantime, producers have to master at different volumes depending on the platform.

 Loudness in the last century - "The Loudness War